tedneward/Azgaarnoth/Creatures/Templates/HalfDragon.md

 Color | Damage Resistance
 ----- | -------------------
-Black or copper	| Acid
+Black or Copper	| Acid
-Blue or bronze | Lightning
+Blue or Bronze | Lightning
+Brass, Gold, or Red | Fire
 Green	| Poison
-Silver or white | Cold
+White or Silver | Cold

 ***Languages.*** The half-dragon speaks Draconic in addition to any other languages it knows.